ETay203/ProgrammingAssignment2/README.md

+##cacheMatrix.R
+cacheMatrix.R contains two functions: makeCacheMatrix() cacheSolve()
+They will take a matrix and return its inverse and that inverse is cached, so that if it already exists, it will not be re-evaluated from scratch but retrieved from the cached value.

-##An example of how to run the functions makeCacheMatrix and cacheSolve,
+##An example of how to run the functions makeCacheMatrix and cacheSolve given in cacheMatrix.R
-##given in cacheMatrix.R

 First either load an existing, or create an invertable square matrix, for this example lets make a reasonably big one:
 > my_matrix<-matrix(rnorm(1000000), nrow = 1000, ncol = 1000)